 of the baptistry.
 How often to use chemicals really depends on each

-church's unique situation, but you could check with your local county
+church's unique situation, but you can also check with your local county

-extension office or a local university/school lab for testing and
+extension office, water utility or a local university/school lab for testing and

 - For the filter and UV sanitizer to work properly, water has to be